Our services are for people aged 26 and above who:

 The assessment

-We look at how your sensory impairment affects your day-to-day life and the things you want and need to do at home and in the community.
+We look at how your sensory impairment affects your day-to-day life.
+As well as the things you want and need to do at home and in the community.

 The browser you are using is not supported or you do not have JavaScript enabled.
 Update your browser or enable JavaScript to view this video.